BirunduGloria/Employee-Meal-Check-In-App/README.md

 ## 📌 Project Features

+# 🍽️ Employee Meal Check-In App

+This is a **Single Page Application (SPA)** built with **HTML, CSS, and JavaScript**, designed to let employees check in for meals (Lunch/Dinner), while giving administrators access to manage records, view logs, and export data.

+---

+## 🚀 Features

+### Employee Functionality

-- Employee login via SAP Number and PIN.
+- Log in with SAP number and PIN**
-- Secure check-in: each employee can only check in once per day.
-- Meal selection: choose from Jollof Rice, Pasta, Swallow, Githeri.
-- Choose meal time (Lunch or Dinner).
+- Select a meal and meal time
-- Displays:
-  - Today's check-ins
-  - Daily check-in history
+- One check-in per day is enforced

-- Admin Panel:
+### Admin Panel

-  - View all check-ins
+- View all check-ins for the day
-  - Filter by employee or date
+- Filter by employee name and date
 - Edit or delete check-ins
-  - Export check-ins to PDF
-- Quick switch to Admin login with preset credentials.
-- Admin and employee views are separated.
+- Add new employees (and assign admin rights)
+- View complete **attendance history.

 ---

+## 📁 Project Structure

 ## 🛠️ Tech Stack